Tiling dense hypergraphs: Applications

 \begin{theorem}[Kühn--Osthus] Every graph $F$ with $\gcd(F) = 1$ and $ \chi(F) \geq 3$ satisfies $\th_1^{}(\til_F) = 1-1/\chi_{\crit}(F)$. \end{theorem}

 We note that the work of Kühn and Osthus also covers the cases $\gcd(F) \geq 2$ and $\chi(F) = 2$.
+In particular, $\th_1^{}(\til_F) \leq 1/2$ if $\chi(F) = 2$.
 (See also the discussion after \cref{pro:komlos-kuhn-osthus-thresholds}.)
-Moreover, their bounds on the degree conditions are more precise.
+Moreover, their bounds on the degree conditions are more precise (with an additive instead of multiplicative error).

 Next, we turn to the hypergraph setting.
 Here, much attention has been dedicated to the case of perfect matchings following the work of Rödl, Ruciński and Szemerédi~\cite{RRS09b} for {minimum codegree conditions}.
-For (proper) hypergraph tilings, most results have been given in terms of codegree conditions (see references~\cite{Kee18,HLS20,SS19,Zha16}).
-In particular, Mycroft~\cite{Myc16} determined asymptotically optimal bounds for complete $k$-partite $k$-graphs tiles:
+For (proper) hypergraph tilings, most results have been given in terms of codegree conditions~\cite{Kee18,SS19,Zha16}.
+In particular, Mycroft~\cite{Myc16} determined asymptotically optimal bounds for complete $k$-partite $k$-graph tiles:

 \begin{theorem}[Mycroft] For $k \geq 3$, let $F$ be a complete $k$-partite $k$-graph with $\gcd(F)=~1$.
 Then $\th_{k-1}^{}(\til_F) = \tau(F)$. \end{theorem}

 Beyond codegree conditions, Lo and Markström~\cite{LM15} provided several general estimates for upper bounds.
 Moreover, Han, Zang and Zhao~\cite{HZZ17} determined the minimum vertex degree threshold for complete $3$-partite $3$-uniform tiles.